spencerbraun/stats_notes/STATS202/ISL.md

 * Writes an optimization problem as the addition of the sum of squares differences and a penalty: $\sum_i^n(y_i - f(x_i))^2 + \lambda \int f’'(x)^2 dx$
 * The term $\sum_i^n(y_i - f(x_i))^2$ is a loss function (RSS) that encourages g to fit the data well, and the term  $\lambda \int f’'(x)^2 dx$ is a penalty term similar to ridge regression

-* The second derivative defines the curvature of the model - penalize flexability through the curvature of the function.
+* The second derivative defines the curvature of the model - penalize flexibility through the curvature of the function.
 A large second derivative is a more flexible model.
 Since all linear functions of $f’’(x) = 0$, they have no penalty.
 Integration over the whole line to capture the curvature over the whole domain.
 * For large lambda, we force the second derivative to be small and we force the model towards least squares.
 Very small lambdas allow for very flexible models that could interpolate between every data point for an exact fit to the training data - overfitting.
 * The minimizer $\hat{f}$ of this function is a natural cubic spline with knots at each sample point $x_1,...,x_n$.
 Contrast that to piecewise knots where we had a fixed number of knots over the data set.
 Even though we have many knots, we are forcing them to be smooth so still has limited flexibility.
 * Choosing the regularization parameter $\lambda$ - chosen with CV.
 The tuning parameter $\lambda$ controls the roughness of the smoothing spline, and hence the effective degrees of freedom.
 Although a smoothing spline has n parameters and hence n nominal degrees of freedom, these n parameters are heavily constrained or shrunk down.
 Shortcut `in choosing $\lambda$ for LOOCV.
 Can often get a similar fit with smaller effective DF